 Full-time RVing in Lake Charles

 Lake Charles is one of Louisiana’s treasured cities on the Gulf Coast.
-You can eat fresh-caught seafood at the restaurants in town every day and lie on the beaches in the warm sun the rest of the time.
+You can eat fresh-caught seafood at the restaurants in town and lie on the beaches in the warm sun the rest of the time.
 Historic and cultural events and activities frequently draw tourists.
-Lake Charles is a small lake in the heart of the city, although you can easily travel to a much larger lake to the south known as Big Lake via RV or watercraft on the Calcasieu River.
+Lake Charles is a small lake in the heart of the city, although you can also visit a much larger lake to the south, known as Big Lake.

 RVing in Lake Charles FAQS

-You cannot park anywhere on or near the Civic Center, except where exceptions allow, and RV parking is limited in general.
+You cannot park anywhere on or near the Civic Center, with few exceptions, and RV parking is limited in general.

 If your property is part of a mobile home park, then yes.
-Otherwise, no. There are four RV parks in the Lake Charles area where long-term RVing is allowed.
-Twelve Oaks RV Park, Little Lake Charles RV Park, Gulf Gate RV, and Cajun Heights RV Sites are your options.
+Otherwise, no. There are several RV parks in the Lake Charles area where long-term RVing is allowed, including Twelve Oaks RV Park, Little Lake Charles RV Park, Gulf Gate RV, and Cajun Heights RV Sites.

 How to Live in an RV Full Time

-One of the most difficult things about living in an RV in a state that you have not lived in before is getting your mail.
-If you are not keeping a permanent residence in another state, there are two ways you can get your mail.
+One of the most difficult things about living in an RV is getting your mail.
+If you are not keeping a permanent residence in another state, there are two ways to do this.

 Amazon lockers are set up all over the place so that you can pick up your packages.
 You can forward most mail to an RV park address and have that park hold your mail until you arrive to pick it up.
 Just make sure the RV park you choose allows you to do this.

-Another concern is affording everything you need while living this lifestyle.
+Another concern is working from the road.
 While you may be free of a mortgage or high rent, you still have to pay dump fees, lot rent fees, gas, electric, water, and more.
 Freelancing or working odd jobs can help keep these costs in check.
 You will also need healthcare coverage, which may be available to you in the form of free or reduced-cost coverage through the state or local healthcare clinics.

 Types of Properties You Can Live on Full Time in an RV

-• Long-term campgrounds, which allow RV owners and some campers to stay all year and charge by the month
+- Long-term campgrounds: These allow RV owners and some campers to stay all year and charge by the month

-• Public lands, such as national forests and commercial campgrounds
+- Public lands: These include national forests and commercial campgrounds

 RVing in Louisiana FAQS